Background Mask Animation

 Memory Isolation

-Timeslicing is the cheapest way to share a GPU and the most dangerous: by default, neighbouring workloads share a memory address space.
-Kubex integrates HAMi-core to enforce per-workload memory boundaries on top of timeslicing, so density does not come at the cost of safety.
+Timeslicing is the cheapest way to share a GPU, and the most dangerous: by default, neighboring workloads share a memory address space.

-Combined with dynamic rebalancing, this enables aggressive sharing strategies for production AI services that previously demanded one-pod-per-GPU.
-Noisy neighbours stay in their lane; OOM events in one container don’t take the others down with them.
+• Combined with dynamic rebalancing, enables aggressive sharing for production AI services that previously needed one-pod-per-GPU

 SKU